Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs: Introduction

 \section{Introduction}

 Pre-trained large language models (LLMs) have seen unprecedented improvements in processing natural language in recent years.
-These models can then be adapted to new tasks, using different approaches, like fine-tuning or in-context learning.
-Recent work has used fine-tuning techniques to even adapt models across modalities, achieving competitive performance across a wide range of tasks including detecting atrial cardiac disease from ECG recordings, and time-dependent simulation tasks based on Partial Differential Equations \citep{lu2022frozen,shen2023cross,pmlr-v235-ma24d,shen2024ups}.
-These approaches can be of great utility for scientific machine learning tasks, and are currently used for tasks such as seismic monitoring \citep{wang2025seismollm} and time series forecasting \citep{liu2025calf}.
+These models can then be adapted to new tasks using different approaches like fine-tuning or in-context learning.
+Recent work has even applied such methods to adapt models to data modalities unseen during pre-training, an approach termed cross-modal adaptation.
+Cross-modal adaptation methods purport to take advantage of the knowledge, skills, or simply the already-optimized neural network of a pre-trained model, to adapt it to a new modality.
+Cross-modal adaptation achieves competitive performance across a wide range of tasks, including detecting atrial cardiac disease from ECG recordings, and time-dependent simulation tasks based on partial differential equations \citep{lu2022frozen,shen2023cross,pmlr-v235-ma24d,shen2024ups}.
+These approaches can be of great utility for scientific machine learning tasks, currently used for tasks such as seismic monitoring \citep{wang2025seismollm} and time series forecasting \citep{liu2025calf}.

-However, it is how unclear how general cross-modal adaptation methods are, since few ablation studies have been performed that vary the originally proposed configurations.
-For example, most approaches are based on encoder-only models, even though decoder-only models are by far the more popular transformer-based model for NLP tasks, as they scale impressively, mimic human-like language convincingly, and can be used for a wide variety of tasks.
+However, it is unclear how general cross-modal adaptation methods are, since few studies vary the originally proposed configurations.
+For example, most approaches are based on encoder-only models, even though decoder-only models are by far the more popular transformer-based model architecture \citep{Vaswani+2017} for natural language tasks; they scale impressively, mimic human-like language convincingly, and can be used for a wide variety of tasks.
 Through better, more general representations of natural language, today's best decoder-only models may well provide a better starting point for cross-modal adaptation.

 In our work, we attempt to leverage the potential of decoder-only models to broaden the range of models available for cross-modal adaptation.
-First, we directly apply two existing cross-modal adaptation methods to encoder-only and decoder-only models, and find that decoder-only models perform much worse.
-Next, we test whether scaling up decoder-only models helps performance, but find that it does not.
+First, we directly apply two existing cross-modal adaptation methods to encoder-only and decoder-only models, and find that decoder-only models perform much worse (Section \ref{sec:architecture}).
+Next, we test whether scaling up decoder-only models helps performance, but find that it does not (Section \ref{sec:scaling}).